OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 follows:

  1. Start with a source node N and its set C of workspace node candidates C1 ...
 Cn (see above).
- 2. For each heuristic H:
+ 2. For each heuristic H as listed above:
       1. For each candidate Ci currently in C, use H to obtain the score H(N, Ci)
       1. Let Z = the highest score from among the scores H(N, Ci)
-      1. If Z < 0, we are done
+      1. If Z < 0, we are done - no candidate is suitable
       1. Let C' = those members of C that have score Z
       1. If Z > 0 and C' contains only one candidate, we are done (match is that candidate)
-      1. Replace C with C' and proceed to the next heuristic
+      1. Otherwise, replace C with C' and proceed to the next heuristic
  4. If C is singleton, its member is taken to be the correct match.
- 5. Otherwise, the source node is ambiguous.
+ 5. Otherwise, the source node does not match unambiguously.

 [NMF: Again, depending on target audience, a brief worked example may help communicate what's being achieved here.
 JAR: easy to find